scottandrewlepera/bradsucks/README.md

 Updates to the core CSS and JS files hosted at statically.io can only be made through this repo.
 Your options are:

-* File an issue
+1. File an issue
-* File a pull request
+2. File a pull request
-* Fork the repo and host your changes elsewhere
+3. Fork the repo and host your changes elsewhere

+Options 1 and 2 will create a new versioned URL for the CSS and JS.
+You will need to update the audio player code on your site with the new URLs.

 ## Need help?